cnabio/cnab-spec/400-claims.md

 The claim is used to inform any CNAB tooling about how to address a particular installation.
 For example, given the claim record, a runtime that implements the CNAB Claims spec should be able to:

+- List the _names_ of installations defined within a given _namespace_
 - List the _names_ of the installations, given a _bundle name_
 - Given an installation's _name_, return the _bundle info_ that is installed under that name
 - Given an installation _name_ and a _bundle_, generate a _bundle info_.